-WCH has previously applied the Code of Governance based upon the City Council's which is in line with CIPFA/ SOLACE Framework for Corporate Governance in Local Government.
-During 2021/22 the Board felt that this should be changed to NHA Code of Governance 2020 as being more appropriate for WCH and in order to ensure compliance a comprehensive review was undertaken.
+Prior to 2021/22 WCH had applied the Code of Governance based upon the City Council's which is in line with CIPFA/ SOLACE Framework for Corporate Governance in Local Government.
+During 2021/22 the Board felt that this should be changed to NHF Code of Governance 2020 as being more appropriate for WCH and to ensure compliance a comprehensive review was undertaken and the outcomes have now been fully implemented.